CW’s Next DC Crossover To Feature Four Superhero Series — Including ‘Supergirl’

 The last crossover wasn’t a “true” crossover

 As fans of the CW know, Arrow, The Flash, and Legends of Tomorrow have already been combined in a DC crossover.
-Supergirl– the one of the newest superhero series on the network – was not “truly” part of the crossover as many CW fans have complained.
+Supergirl, the one of the newest superhero series on the network, was not “truly” part of the crossover as many CW fans have complained.
 Fortunately, it sounds as if the CW is planning for there to be a “true” crossover featuring all four of the DC series with each series having an episode dedicated to the crossover.

 CW eyes true 4-way superhero crossover next season https://t.co/5q6t9syLU8 via @EW pic.twitter.com/iBbPlj8o8s